stephenhillier/geotech-utils/README.md

 This simple data structure can be used with a modern web framework (like Vue.JS) to generate input fields/models and store data for a lab testing or sample database application.

-#### Prototype methods
-Use the following prototype methods to modify your SieveTest instance:

-`SieveTest.prototype.addSieve(size)` - adds a sieve of a given size

-`SieveTest.prototype.removeSieve(size)` - removes the specified sieve

-`SieveTest.prototype.sieve(size)` - returns the sieve object with the specified size

-Additionally, each sieve object has a "retained" property, denoting the mass of soil retained (recorded during the test).
+Each sieve object has a "retained" property, denoting the mass of soil retained (recorded during the test).
 Continuing from the example above:
 ```javascript
 // record the retained value for the 20 mm sieve by passing a number into retained()
 test.sieve(16).retained(155);